Foster Care

 Your stipend can go further when you know where to find deals and support.

-Many communities offer free or discounted activities for children in care, from museum passes to sports programs.
-Local libraries often have free educational programs and activities.
+Many communities offer free or discounted activities for children in foster care, from museum passes to sports programs.
+Local libraries often have free educational programs and activities as well.

 Don't forget to ask your caseworker about additional resources.
-They often know about community programs and supports that can help stretch your budget.
+They often know about community programs and support that can help stretch your budget.

 Keeping Simple Records